rgabeflores/OnTime/README.md

 5. Scan the QR code to open the application through Expo.

-> NOTE: to run the program in development mode, Expo must be installed on the mobile device and the PC must be capable of making a local Wi-Fi connection.
+> NOTE: To run the program in development mode, Expo must be installed on the mobile device and the PC must be capable of making a local Wi-Fi connection.

 ## Built With
 * [React Native](https://facebook.github.io/react-native/)